-1. See General Rules and Regulations, Livestock Health Requirements and Livestock Sale.

-- All exhibitors showing livestock animals (all beef, bucket calves, dairy goats, meat goats, sheep, swine, poultry and rabbits) at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1.
-Verification of this must be on file in the Butler County Extension Office by the pre-entry deadline. - Each exhibitor shall be responsible for the feeding, watering, and care for animals during the fair.
+- 1. See General Rules and Regulations, Livestock Health Requirements and Livestock Sale. - 2.
+All exhibitors at the Butler County Fair showing livestock animals (all beef, bucket calves, dairy goats, meat goats, sheep, swine, poultry and rabbits) at the fair must have completed the Youth Quality Care for Animals (YQCA) by June 1.
+Verification of this must be on file in the Butler County Extension Office on or before June 1st. - 3.
+Each exhibitor shall be responsible for the feeding, watering, and care for animals the duration of the fair.
 PLEASE NOTE: Exhibitors will provide shavings, carpet or sawdust for all livestock. - 4.
 All livestock exhibitors must be on hand to exhibit their entries.
 In case exhibitor has two entries in the same class, he or she may have another Butler County 4-H member assist, with the approval of the superintendent of that department.
-It is the responsibility of each exhibitor to see that their entries are judged.
-Each exhibitor must groom his or her own animal and may use only the assistance of an immediate family member (mother, father, grandparent, legal guardian, brother or sister) or of another 4-H member who is an exhibitor at the 2019 Fair.
+It is the responsibility of each exhibitor to see that their entries are judged. - 5.
+Each exhibitor grooming and preparing their animal for show can only use the assistance of an immediate family member (mother, father, grandparent, legal guardian, brother or sister) or another 4-H member who is an exhibitor at the current Butler County Fair.
 Violation of this rule will disqualify an exhibitor.
-Decision as to disqualifications will be handled by a special committee. - 5.
+Decision as to disqualifications will be handled by the grievance committee. - 6.
 All animals that are not eligible to be shown or are disqualified must be removed from the fairgrounds immediately.
 This determination and decision will be made by the Butler County Extension Council Grievance Committee and/or veterinarian on duty.
-All animals that are determined uncontrollable by the Fair Executive Board in conjunction with the Ag Agent & 4-H must be removed from the fairgrounds immediately. - 6.
-If an exhibitor removes their animal from the show ring prior to completion of judging of the specie without the consent of the superintendent, the exhibitor may be disqualified, and premiums forfeited. - 7.
-Animals which do not make weight will show in special classes and will not be eligible to show for Grand or Reserve Grand Champion. - 8.
-Animals shown in the market classes are not eligible to show in the breeding classes and vice versa. - 9.
-The Butler County Fair Executive Board has the right to do comprehensive drug tests on any animal shown at the Butler County Fair. - 10.
-No drenching equipment will be allowed on the fairgrounds. - 11.
+All animals that are determined uncontrollable by the Fair Executive Board in conjunction with the Ag Agent & 4-H Agent must be removed from the fairgrounds immediately. - 7.
+If an exhibitor removes their animal from the show ring prior to completion of judging of the specie without the consent of the superintendent, the exhibitor may be disqualified, and premiums forfeited. - 8.
+Animals which do not make weight will show in special classes and will not be eligible to show for Grand or Reserve Grand Champion. - 9.
+Animals shown in the market classes are not eligible to show in the breeding classes and vice versa. - 10.
+The Butler County Fair Executive Board has the right to do comprehensive drug tests on any animal shown at the Butler County Fair. - 11.
+No drenching equipment will be allowed on the fairgrounds. - 12.
 Fans must be hung or secured properly.
-No metal to metal conduct is allowed.
-No wires may be used to hang fans. - 12.
-All 4-H animals are to remain on the Fairgrounds or other designated area.
-They are not allowed in the camping area, in the parking lot or over on city property.
+No metal to metal contact is allowed in the sheep, goat, and swine barns.
+No wires may be used to hang fans.